 • It is expected that hospitality outlets will provide takeaway drinks and visitors are encouraged to bring a reusable cup if they want to take advantage of takeaway drinks.

-• There are several water refill stations around the city and our bars and restaurants will happily fill up water bottles for people if requested.
+• There are several re-fill water stations around the city and our bars and restaurants will happily fill up water bottles for people if requested.

-• The festival information kiosk, located on Queen Square, has been made using upcycled materials and off cuts to create an installation which will be used for years to come and aims to encourage recycling and sustainable practices.
+• The festival information hub, located on Queen Square, has been made using upcycled materials and off cuts to create an installation which will be used for years to come and aims to encourage recycling and sustainable practices.

 Thank you for taking the time to read our Environmental Policy, we are progressing our work in this field in line with our ‘Vision: 2025 pledge’ which pledges that all future events commit to significantly reducing our climate impact by 2025.